Updated: Sep 22, 2022

 The Right People – When the parties having the conversation do not have the authority to make decisions or share information the process is futile.
 The purpose of conflict resolution is to come to mutual respect and understanding of the other’s perspective in order to create an outcome that works for all those involved.

 If there is an inability to share information an open dialogue is unable to take place resulting in needs not being met.
-The person that has this information must be present in order to give the issue perspective, context, clarification.
+The person that has this information must be present in order to give the issue perspective, context, and clarification.
 Only by this process is the other party able to gain an understanding and respect for the other person resulting in a viable resolution.

 The conflict resolution process can be done involving multiple people.
 It does create a far more complex dynamic as more people are involved, it can result in the best solutions and all relevant information can be shared and concerns addressed.

 As a simple example, if there is a rift within a workplace or family, though two individuals may be able to sit down and resolve their conflict, the dynamic between the other people may not change.
-Though they lead a good example, only having the two people come to resolution will not resolve the issues had by others.
+Though they lead a good example, only having the two people come to a resolution will not resolve the issues had by others.

 The Right Scope – Some problems are too big or small for a particular set of individuals to resolve.